 - In a medium bowl, beat egg whites and cream of tartar until stiff peaks form; set aside.

-- In a large bowl, cream together shortening and sugar.
+- In a large bowl, cream together shortening, coconut oil, and sugar.
 Beat in vanilla and coconut extract.

 - Add flour mixture to sugar mixture, alternating with water, beginning and ending with dry ingredients.
 Fold egg whites into the batter until just combined.